Skip to content

 SecretSpec

 SecretSpec separates secret declaration from secret provisioning.
-You define what secrets your application needs in a secretspec.toml file, and each developer, CI system, and production environment can provide those secrets from their preferred secure provider.
+You define the secrets that your application needs in a secretspec.toml file and each developer, CI system, and production environment can provide those secrets from their preferred secure provider.

 Quick Start

-While you can enable SecretSpec in devenv to load secrets into secretspec.secrets option, we recommend:
+While you can enable SecretSpec in devenv to load secrets into the secretspec.secrets option, we recommend that you:

 $ devenv shell